 The Applicant must notify Solar Victoria as soon as it becomes aware of:

-- (representation and warranty) any representation and warranty made, or taken to be made, by it or on its behalf in connection with its application for a Solar for Business Rebate becoming untrue, incorrect or misleading when made or taken to be made; and
+- (representation and warranty) any representation and warranty made, or taken to be made, by them or on their behalf in connection with their application for a Solar for Business Rebate becoming untrue, incorrect or misleading when made or taken to be made; and

 - (Event of Default) an Event of Default occurring, and (if applicable) the steps taken or proposed to be taken to remedy it.